tektoncd/cli/docs/cmd/tkn_pipeline_delete.md

 ## tkn pipeline delete

-Delete pipelines in a namespace
+Delete Pipelines in a namespace

 ***Aliases**: rm*